 The first part can be found here.

 At the Warp Institute we want the future to come sooner.
 That is our mission, because we are convinced that the future will be better than the present, and very much better than the past.

 To show that the future is bright, let us look at two points in human history.

 When humanity took off

 Around a campfire a hundred thousand years ago, a group of sapiens of the genus Homo sat.
 They had obviously learned to control fire, and had some simple stone axes as tools, but otherwise, they and their relatives had not done much in the over two million years they existed on the planet.
-They could talk to each other, had no clothes on their bodies, no boats, could not fish, did not sew, did not grow food and had no domesticated animals.
+They couldn't talk to each other, had no clothes, no boats, could not fish, did not sew, did not grow food and had no domesticated animals.

 Yet this particular species, Sapiens, within a hundred thousand years, would take full control of the planet, and even leave it and take a step out onto another celestial body.